 \subsubsection{WD+MS Training Sample}

-Our set of known WD+MS systems is taken from \cite{2010MNRAS.402..620R}, who provide a catalogue of 1602 WD+MS binaries from SDSS DR6.
-After cross-matching this catalogue with \textit{Gaia} DR3, Pan-STARRS1 and 2MASS and cleaning the sample using the same constraints as the cluster star samples and training data, we are left with 570 WD+MS binaries.
+Our set of known WD+MS systems is taken from \cite{2010MNRAS.402..620R}, who provide a catalog of 1602 WD+MS binaries from SDSS DR6.
+After cross-matching this catalog with \textit{Gaia} DR3, Pan-STARRS1 and 2MASS and cleaning the sample using the same constraints as the cluster star samples and training data, we are left with 570 WD+MS binaries.